unff/ngEbayPlayground/notes.md

 - AccessToken is still good
 - Refresh token is still good

-Persist session across tabs (check for access/refresh token in localStorage) hook into firebase for call history / tokens?
 NOPE (http only call): Check ebayofficialtime and generate time offset on startup.
+DONE: Persist session across tabs (check for access/refresh token in localStorage)
-Ability to swap from sandbox to production via a click
+DONE: Ability to swap from sandbox to production via a click
 - DONE: set/get functions to return tokens based on isSandBox
-- two buttons in navbar, active one glows but is disabled Ability to swap from US to UK to AU with a selection
+- DONE: two buttons in navbar, active one glows but is disabled
+DONE: Ability to swap from US to UK to AU with a selection hook into firebase for call history / tokens?